reinhardherrmann/2025_trips_fila_4/StepHistory.md

+## Step 18 Create Component to List all Stores

+Sources: none

+- create raw Component
+- add Route to navigate to List
+- add Link to Sidebar
+- add HeaderAction and several RowActions
+- add Softdelete to table
+- add filter to show deleted Rows

+---
 ## Step 17 Make Modal to Show Manufacturer and Brand Data
 Sources: Junie
 - Changed ViewAction accordingly to display data and Image for
     - Manufacturers
     - Brands
 -
 ---
 ## Step 16 Make Component to view Truck Data